 NNABA Foundation’s Bar Review Scholarship criteria are listed below.
 Individuals who qualify and who would benefit from this opportunity are encouraged to apply.

 |Applications:||Applicant must complete the online NNABA Foundation Bar Review Scholarship Application available at www.nativeamericanbar.org.
-Applicant must include resume and personal statement (maximum 250 words).|
+Applicant must include a transcript, resume, and personal statement (maximum 300 words).|

-|Selection Criteria:||Selection Committee will consider academic performance, honors and awards, community service and leadership, and financial need.|
+|Selection Criteria:||Selection Committee will consider background, academic performance, honors and awards, community service and leadership, and financial need.|

 Please carefully read the eligibility rules, application instructions, and FAQs prior to emailing the NNABA Foundation for further information.